Julchu/Pricey/README.md

 - Go to your VSCode JSON settings:
   - Command Palette -> Preferences: Open Settings (JSON)
 - Add the following code to the JSON object
+- Whenever you save a file, it'll run automatic formatting based on rules defined in `/.prettierrc.json`

 ```json
 // settings.json